redpanda-data/connect/website/docs/components/metrics/http_server.md

 -->

+Serves metrics as [JSON object](#object-format) with the service wide HTTP service at the endpoints `/stats` and `/metrics`.

 ```yaml
 metrics:
   http_server:
     prefix: benthos
 ```

-It is possible to expose metrics without an aggregator service by having Benthos serve them as a JSON object at the endpoints `/stats` and `/metrics`.
-This is useful for quickly debugging a pipeline.
+This metrics type is useful for debugging as it provides a human readable format that you can parse with tools such as `jq`

+## Fields

+### `prefix`

+`string` A string prefix to add to all metrics.

+## Object Format

-The object takes the form of a hierarchical representation of the dot paths for each metric combined.
-So, for example, if Benthos exposed two metric counters `foo.bar` and `bar.baz` then the resulting object might look like
+The metrics object takes the form of a hierarchical representation of the dot paths for each metric combined.
+So, for example, if Benthos exposed two metric counters `foo.bar` and `bar.baz` then the resulting object might look like this:
-this:

 ``` json
 {